 Setting the table can be a pretty big job, depending on how many guests you’ll be hosting.
 Set the plates, bowls, and cups on the table.
 Also, make sure your seating arrangements are intact for the party.

-Make sure to tackle all DIY projects beforehand.
-Any kind of gifts or pluck cards or greeting cards should be done beforehand.
+Make sure to tackle all the Thanksgiving crafts and DIY projects beforehand.
+Any kind of gifts or cards or greeting cards should be done beforehand.

 Make a List